 With more research Dr. Costa and his team hope to gain more answers during their next steps of research.
 Regarding what he thinks the future of GI research in small animal medicine is, he stated,

 “By now, what I can tell is that, like in humans, FMT has become part of the standard treatment of acute diarrhea in several veterinary clinics and is hopefully saving lives and helping animals to recover faster.”

 There is growing support for the idea that FMTs can help puppies recover faster from a life threatening infection by canine parvovirus.
 Individual case studies (like this one) have suggested that FMT might be a beneficial approach, and the study discussed here is the first peer reviewed article to examine this question.
 FMTs via enema are typically performed in a veterinary hospital; the procedure can be stressful for the pup and costly for the pet parent.

 AnimalBiome offers affordable oral FMT capsules for dogs that make this process less stressful for the dog and less costly for its parent.
-Recently AnimalBiome’s Gut Restoration Supplement capsules were used by a local veterinary hospital to help a young pup with parvo and he began to recover from acute diarrhea within 12 hours.
+Recently AnimalBiome’s Gut Restore Supplement (FMT capsules) were used by a local veterinary hospital to help a young pup with parvo and he began to recover from acute diarrhea within 12 hours.

 This article was originally published on January 13, 2019.
 It was updated on August 19, 2020.